facelessuser/coloraide/docs/src/markdown/gamut.md

 Color('color(display-p3 1 1 0)').clip('srgb')
 ```

-!!! warning "Indirectly Gamut Mapping a Color Space"
+/// warning | Indirectly Gamut Mapping a Color Space
 When indirectly gamut mapping in another color space, results may vary depending on what color space you are in and
 what color space you are using to fit the color.
 The operation may not get the color precisely in gamut.
 This is
 because we must convert the color to the gamut mapping space, apply the gamut mapping, and then convert it back to
 the original color.
 The process will be subject to any errors that occur in the [round trip](#notes-on-round-trip-accuracy)
 to and from the targeted space.
 This is mainly mentioned as fitting in one color space and round tripping back may
 not give exact results and, in some cases, exceed "in gamut" thresholds.
+///

 There are actually many different ways to gamut map a color.
 Some are computationally expensive, some are quite simple,
 and many do really good in some cases and not so well in others.
 There is probably no perfect gamut mapping method, but